dmonfan/PythonMouse2020/README.md

 # PythonMouse2020
-A clone of CastleMouse 2000
+A rudimentary clone of CastleMouse 2000

 # About
 PythonMouse2020 is a terminal-based game where a player places animals on a grid in order to scare a mouse into a hole.